-Trosky later told Gordon Cobbledick, the baseball columnist for the Cleveland Plain Dealer, “I liked Slap, and after we talked baseball for a while he suggested I sign with him.”
-Evidently, Slapnicka had been aware of Hal’s prowess, but hadn’t felt any urgency in pursuing him until he got wind of the Athletics’ possible interest.
+Miller knew Trojovsky’s reputation and advised him to do nothing until Miller had had the chance to inform Mr. Mack.
+Hal drove home quite content, but upon returning to Norway found his father seated in the kitchen with Cleveland Indians scout and Cedar Rapids native Cyril C. “Cy” Slapnicka.
+Trosky later told Gordon Cobbledick, the baseball columnist for the Cleveland Plain Dealer, “I liked Slap, and after we talked baseball for a while he suggested I sign with him.”1 Evidently, Slapnicka had been aware of Hal’s prowess and local reputation, but hadn’t felt any urgency in pursuing him until he got wind of the Athletics’ and Cardinals’ interest.

 After almost no deliberation, Hal chose the Indians.
-He signed his first contract “Harold Trojovsky”, but from then on used the shorter “Trosky,” as did his siblings.
-Ironically, a contract offer from Connie Mack arrived three days later.
+He signed his first contract Harold Trojovsky, but from then on used the shorter Trosky, as did his siblings.
+A contract offer from Connie Mack arrived three days later.
 Hal returned the unsigned document with a note explaining what had happened and apologizing for the inconvenience.
 He was touched that Mack took time to respond with his best wishes for the player’s future career.

 After retrieving the glove, the rookie had to sift through the conflicting emotions of awe in the presence of a living legend and of fear in the form of Lou Gehrig striding to the plate.
 If possible, Gehrig represented an even greater hazard to Trosky’s well-being than the Bambino, because Ruth generally hit high, arcing fly balls, while Gehrig could rip a vicious line drive off any pitch.

 Trosky had to cover the bag with second base open, but against Gehrig the only chance to reel in a hard drive was found in playing farther back on the outfield grass.